Skip to main content

 The Role of Extracellular Matrix Remodeling

-The structural integrity of the hair follicle and its connection to the surrounding tissue are maintained by the (ECM), a complex network of proteins like collagen and laminin.
+The structural integrity of the hair follicle and its connection to the surrounding tissue are maintained by the extracellular matrix (ECM), a complex network of proteins like collagen and laminin.
 The cyclical growth and regression of the hair follicle require constant remodeling of this matrix.

 Certain peptides, particularly copper peptides, play a significant role in this process.
 They stimulate the synthesis of ECM components while also upregulating enzymes responsible for breaking down old, damaged matrix proteins.
 This dual action ensures a healthy, functional ECM that can properly anchor the hair follicle, a process vital for preventing premature shedding.